ProvableHQ/welcome/documentation/developer/language/00_layout.md

 ### Imports

 [Imports](09_imports.md) fetch other circuits and functions and bring them into the current file scope.
-You can import dependencies that are declared locally or in an imported package.
+You can import dependencies that are declared locally in the `src` directory or downloaded to the `imports` directory.

 ```leo
 import math.square;